wp-plugins/wp-rss-aggregator/readme.txt

 WP RSS Aggregator can also be used to display feed items from a particular feed source anywhere you want on your site.

-== Premium Add-Ons ==
+= Premium Add-Ons =

 Add-Ons that add more functionality to the core plugin are now [available for purchase](http://www.wprssaggregator.com/extensions/).

 = Demo =
-The plugin can be seen in use on the [WPMayor.com WordPress News page](http://www.wpmayor.com/wordpress-news/)
+The plugin can be seen in use on the [WPMayor.com WordPress News page](http://www.wpmayor.com/wordpress-news/).

 == Documentation =
-Instructions for plugin usage are available on the plugin's (documentation page)[http://www.wprssaggregator.com/documentation/].
+Instructions for plugin usage are available on the plugin's [documentation page](http://www.wprssaggregator.com/documentation/).

 = Credit =
 Created by Jean Galea from [WP Mayor](http://www.wpmayor.com)